Modified Operations due to Feline Viral Illness:

 Adoptions: Please see our Adoptable Animals web page to view animals available for adoption.
-When you've identified who you'd like to meet for possible adoption, contact Customer Service at 343-8122 to schedule an appointment and then complete an online adoption application (do not complete an application until you've scheduled appointment).
+When you've identified who you'd like to meet for possible adoption, please complete an online adoption application before coming to the shelter.
 Application can be found on our Adoptable Animals web page.

 Surrendering an animal: Pet owners with healthy and behaviorally-sound pets may want to consider rehoming their pets themselves by using the ReHome service provided by Adopt-a-Pet.
 By rehoming your pet yourself, he/she can go to their new home without a stay at the shelter which will make the transition much less stressful.